-Office hours Tuesday-Wednesday: 9:30-10:30 am.
+Office hours Monday and Friday: 9:30-10:30 am.
 I am also available to talk to you for as long as you need after class.
-If none of these times work, then please email me to set up an appointment...
-Office hours will take place in the course room in Blackboard Collaborate.
+If none of these times work, then please email me to set up an appointment.